Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 - Jokic's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Heat are the second-best defensive team in the league, giving up 109.8 points per game.
+- Defensively, the Heat are second in the NBA, allowing 109.8 points per contest.

-- Giving up 25.6 assists per contest, the Heat are the 14th-ranked squad in the NBA.
+- Allowing 25.6 assists per contest, the Heat are the 14th-ranked squad in the league.

 Nikola Jokic vs. the Heat